Studies in Science with Foundation Year BSc

 Our curriculum has a strong emphasis on digital literacy, ethics, and diversity.
 You’ll take compulsory modules in mathematics and a choice of sciences, to develop interdisciplinary knowledge and understanding of facts and principles across each of the scientific disciplines.
 You’ll also gain skills for scientific inquiry in practical, laboratory and field work.

 There's a strong emphasis during the foundation year on helping you achieve your full potential and develop as independent, self-directed learner.
 Teaching is inclusive and supportive to make sure you're intellectually stretched.
+As a foundation year student you'll be part of the University from day one with all the experiences and opportunities that this offers.

 The Lifelong Learning Centre provides a supportive environment to enable you to progress to degree-level study.
 We’ll work with you during your foundation year to provide guidance and help to identify the degree pathway most appropriate for you.